BirgerKo/VentoExpertSDK/readme.md

 # Introduction

 This is a Python module for making a connection to a Blauberg Vento Expert room ventilationsystem with a heat exchanger.
-Developer documentation is here[here]( https://blaubergventilatoren.de/uploads/download/b133_4_1en_01preview.pdf).
+Developer documentation is [here]( https://blaubergventilatoren.de/uploads/download/b133_4_1en_01preview.pdf).

 This SDK is forked from forked from dingusdk/dukaonesdk and is heavily based upon the work there.